 Please click here to register for any or all of the upcoming Undocuhealing Circles this semester.
 You will receive a unique link to join via zoom either by calling in or video.
-Upon registration participants will receive an email with the Zoom meeting information accompanied by the meeting ID and password to access the Undocuhealing Circle gathering.For questions and technology support, please call our temporary phone number (619) 800-4593 or send an email to Counselor Noel Puga at email@example.com.
+Upon registration participants will receive an email with the Zoom meeting information accompanied by the meeting ID and password to access the Undocuhealing Circle gathering.
+Your privacy matters to us, that's why the information you provide will be confidential and only read by Counselor Noel Puga.For questions and technology support, please call our temporary phone number (619) 732-6164, send an email to SDCityDreamer@gmail.com, or to Counselor Noel Puga at email@example.com.

 Everyone is welcomed!
 Workshop's content will be a combination of psychoeducation on different mental health topics along with coping skills development, mindfulness, and community building.

-We will get together via zoom (click here to learn about zoom) from 1:00 p.m. to 2:30 p.m. on the following Wednesdays in Spring 2020 semester.
-Please click on the date below to participate in the zoom session on those specific topics.
+We will get together via zoom (click here to learn about zoom) from 11:00 a.m. to 12:00 p.m. on the following Thursdays in Fall 2020 semester.
+Please join in zoom sessions (ID: 967-5134-9153; password: 392306) on the following dates:

 For any questions, please contact: